RonasIT/swift-networking/README.md

 #### `GeneralErrorHandler`

 To simplify error handling for some general errors, any `ErrorHandlingService` uses built-in `GeneralErrorHandler` by default.
-You don't need to check error code or response status code manually. `GeneralErrorHandler` will help you with it by mapping errors to
+You don't need to check error code or response status code manually. `GeneralErrorHandler` will map some errors to `GeneralRequestError`.
-`GeneralRequestError`.
 There is a list of supported errors:
 ```swift